UNC BSN Traditional & 2nd Degree Programs

 If you have questions about admissions, or if you applied to UNC in the past and did not attend, please contact the Admissions Office at (888) 700-4UNC or at (970) 351-2881.

-After you’ve been accepted into the University and have your Bear Number (Student ID) and a completed Transfer Equivalency Report, please call the School of Nursing Office at (970) 351-2293 to schedule an advising appointment with the Pre-Nursing Advisor to review nursing prerequisites and complete an advising plan for remaining coursework.
+After you’ve been accepted into the University and have your Bear Number (Student ID) and a completed Transfer Equivalency Report, please call the NHS Advising Center at (970) 351-3082 to schedule an advising appointment with a Pre-Nursing Advisor to review nursing prerequisites and complete an advising plan for remaining coursework.

 Applications for the Nursing Program are available on our website in November of each year, and we begin accepting applications in January.
 Applications to the School of Nursing are due by mid-January.
 (NOTE: The individual due date varies from year to year so please refer to the application for more details.)

 No, you will not need to re-apply to the University - Once a Bear, Always a Bear!
 If it has been more than one year since your last course at UNC, you will need to complete the Student Information Form that is on the Registrar’s website and allow two business days for your account to be re-activated.
-After your account has been re-activated, please call the School of Nursing Office at (970) 351-2293 to book an advising appointment with our Pre-Nursing Advisor.
+After your account has been re-activated, please call the NHS Advising Center at (970) 351-3082 to book an advising appointment with a Pre-Nursing Advisor.

 If you would like to get an idea of how your coursework may transfer in, before officially applying to UNC, you can set up a free account on www.transferology.com and you should be able to find some information on equivalencies (provided that the courses have been previously evaluated).